-The story of Syria currency begins with the 400 year rule of Ottoman Empire during which the Ottoman Syrian lira was used as legal tender.
+The story of Syria currency is divided into Early Modern and modern era.
+It begins with the 400 year rule of Ottoman Empire during which the Ottoman Syrian lira was used as legal tender.
 Following their fall, Egyptian pound was used when Syria fell into the French mandate, including Lebanon, Transjordan and Palestine.
 This was replaced by the Syrian pound (then known as livre) in 1919 with the establishment of Banque de Syrie et du Grand-Liban (BSL).
 Starting from 1924 the BSL issued Lebanese-Syrian currency for 15 years, but just 2 years before the expiration period, BSL split Lebanese-Syrian currency into two separate currencies that could still be interchangeably in either state.
 In 1939 the bank was renamed Banque de Syrie.